-Childcare in BC is an essential service, and Buddings has been operating safely throughout the 2020/21 pandemic... and since 2011.
-We have prepared guidelines for families to keep themselves safe while attending our centre.
-First, and foremost:
+Childcare in BC is an essential service, and Buddings has been operating safely throughout the COVID-19 pandemic... and since 2011.
+We follow the specific requirements for childcare centres from the Centre for Disease Control in BC, and have protocols for families to keep themselves safe while attending our centre.

 If we've learned anything from the pandemic experience, it's that time is more than money.
-When there's nowhere to rush off to, we can appreciate each other, and enjoy the moments we have together.
-We are so grateful for your patience, and attention.
-It is our pleasure to work with you.
+When there was nowhere to rush off to, we can appreciate each other, and enjoy the moments we have together.
+It is our pleasure to work with you... from 2m back. 🙂

 In order to give space to each family, we ask that they wait until the cubby area is empty before entering.
 Drop-off/pick-up times are from 10 minutes before, until 10 minutes past each hour.
 We appreciate your time.
 When we know you're out there, we can prepare the children for a smooth departure.

 A hand sanitizer station will be set up outside the centre door and handles and code punch buttons are wiped down at least twice daily.
 Please use the sanitizer before touching them.

 To keep drop-offs quick and orderly, and limit outside contaminants in the playspace, only children (in clean shoes) come through the gate.
 A teacher will meet families there, accept water bottles and kits, and take children immediately to wash their hands.